waldzellai/mcp-ui/docs/src/guide/server/typescript/usage-examples.md

 ## Metadata Configuration Examples

-The `createUIResource` function supports three types of metadata configuration to enhance your UI resources:
+The `createUIResource` function supports several types of metadata configuration to enhance your UI resources:

 ```typescript
 import { createUIResource } from '@mcp-ui/server';